Don Charles Gemoris Attygalle: The Attygalle murder

 D.C.G.
-Attygalle took ill and died on 12 December 1901, his son-in-law John Kotelawala Sr left the police and took over managing Attygalle family business, until he fell out with family and was removed following legal proceedings under taken by Attygalle's widow and son Francis Dixon Attygalle, who took over the business from Kotelawala.
-The young Francis Dixon Attygalle was murdered when he was shot by a gunman at his home Collamune Walauwa and succumbed to his wounds at hospital.
+Attygalle took ill and died on 12 December 1901, his son-in-law John Kotelawala Sr left the police and took over managing the Attygalle family business, until he fell out with the family and was removed following legal proceedings undertaken by Attygalle's widow and son Francis Dixon Attygalle, who took over the business from Kotelawala.
+The young Francis Dixon Attygalle was murdered when he was shot by a gunman at his home, Collamune Walauwa and succumbed to his wounds at the hospital.
 Kotelawala was implicated and arrested on his return from Japan and was later convicted by the Colombo Assizes court.
-He committed suicide, while awaiting execution.
+He committed suicide while awaiting execution.